Disclosure and Agreement for Certificates of Deposit

 A. This Agreement

-By signing a deposit account signature card or otherwise opening a deposit account with us, you accept and agree to be bound by this Agreement.
-It is a legally binding contract that can only be modified as provided in this Agreement.
+This Agreement is a legally binding contract that can only be modified as provided in this Agreement.
+This Agreement is binding on your personal representatives, executors, administrators and permitted successors and assigns, and on our successors and assigns.
 By establishing an account with us, you acknowledge and agree that we are in no way acting as a fiduciary for you or for your benefit, even if your account is titled as a "trust account" or similar designation.
 You should READ and RETAIN the Agreement so that you can refer to it whenever you have a question about your deposit account.
 If you have any questions, please ask us.

 (back to top)